 - Discomfort when opening the eyes in bright light (photophobia).

 - Blurring of vision.

 You may also notice a blistery skin rash around the eyelids (but not in all cases).
 It is usually one eye that is affected.

 How is herpes simplex eye infection diagnosed?

 A doctor will usually examine your eye with a magnifier.
-They may also put some stain on the front of your eye to show up any irregular areas on the cornea.
+They may also put some stain on the front of your eye.
+This is used to show up any irregular areas on the transparent front part of the eye (the cornea).
 With a herpes simplex infection they will often see a small ulcer (erosion) on the cornea.
 The typical ulcer which develops is called a dendritic ulcer.
-Dendritic means many fingered.
+Dendritic means branching.
 The ulcer is not round with a smooth edge but like a tree with many finger-like branches.